runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 Great!
 But there's another problem.

-## Devs Are Locked Out Of Terraform Too!
+## Devs Are Locked Out Of Terraform Too

 In order to execute Terraform you need to have cloud credentials!
 It's really hard to write Terraform without being able to run `terraform init` and `terraform plan`, for the same reason it would be hard to write code if you could never run it locally!